-In both cases, the message you are conveying should be politically neutral.
+In all cases, the message you are conveying should be politically neutral.

 A certain challenge is that the Russia’s penitentiary system delivers to its prisoners only the messages written in Russian.
 De jure the prison staff has to translate the correspondence in foreign languages, but this is not always the case.
 Thus you can either try writing in Russian or use RosUznik, and its activists will make the translation.